 What are combined databases searches?

-Last updated on November 23, 2024
+Last updated on April 15, 2026

-Combined searches allow you to search multiple databases simultaneously and remove duplicate records.
+Combined searches allow you to search multiple bibliographic databases simultaneously and remove duplicate records.
 The available databases are determined by your institution's subscriptions.

 Example: The ‘Controlled term’ field (CV) is common for all three databases listed above (c, i, n), and returns hits in all three databases, but the ‘Monitoring agency’ field (AG) is a field unique to NTIS (n), and thus returns zero hits in Compendex and Inspec.